 - a.
-We shall have an obligation to exercise honesty, objectivity and diligence in the performance of our duties and responsibilities. - b.
-We, in holding the trust of WNYIL Inc., shall exhibit loyalty in all matters pertaining to the affairs of WNYIL Inc. However, we shall not knowingly be a party to any illegal or improper activity. - c.
-We shall refrain from entering into any activity which would prejudice our ability to carry out objectively our duties and responsibilities. - d.
-We shall exercise prudent stewardship in carrying out our responsibilities. - e.
-We shall be prudent in the use of information acquired, in the course of our manner, which would be detrimental to the welfare of WNYIL Inc. - f.
-We, in expressing an opinion, shall use all reasonable care to obtain sufficient factual evidence to warrant such opinion.
-In our reporting, we shall reveal such material facts known to us, which, if not revealed, could either distort the report of the results of operations under review or conceal an unlawful practice. - g.
-We shall continually strive for improvement in the proficiency and effectiveness of our service. - h.
-We shall abide by the by-laws and uphold the mission and objectives WNYIL Inc. In the performance of our duties, we shall be mindful of our obligation to maintain the high standard of competence, morality and dignity, which WNYIL Inc. has established.
+Auditors shall have an obligation to exercise honesty, objectivity and diligence in the performance of duties and responsibilities. - b.
+Auditors, in holding the trust of WNYIL, shall exhibit loyalty in all matters pertaining to the affairs of WNYIL.
+However, they will not knowingly be a party to any illegal or improper activity related to the use of Agency funds or information impacting the function of WNYIL programs and services. - c.
+Auditors will_refrain from entering into any activity which would prejudice their ability to objectively carry out their duties and responsibilities. - e.
+Auditors will be prudent in the use of information acquired as part of an internal audit, which would be detrimental to the welfare of WNYIL. - f.
+When required to express an opinion, auditors will use all reasonable care to obtain sufficient factual evidence to warrant such opinion.
+When reporting audit findings, material facts will be shared which, if not revealed, could either distort the report or conceal an unlawful practice. - g.
+Auditors will continually strive for improvement in the proficiency and effectiveness of the internal audit processes. - h.
+Auditors will abide by WNYIL policies and procedures and uphold the mission and objectives of WNYIL.
+In the performance of our their duties, they will be mindful of our their obligation to maintain the high standard of competence, ethics, and performance_which WNYIL has established.